Future Leaders Of The World Youth Program

 Future Leaders Of the World (FLOW) will explore real-life experiences so our youth can better understand themselves and others.
-Our unique approach for building soft skills includes exercises and concepts based upon Neuro Linguistic Programing and Gestalt Coaching.
+Our unique approach for building soft skills includes concepts and exercises based upon Neuro-Linguistic Programing and Gestalt Coaching.

-During each session, our youth will have a hands-on experiment for team building, along with group challenges to build communication skills.
+Every other session, our youth will have a hands-on team-building exercise, along with group challenges to build communication skills.

-The program incorporates our core principles of honesty, integrity, and excellence so that your youth will learn how to reconnect with themselves.
-One way they can do this is by unplugging from all devices to allow a deeper appreciation of nature and animals.
+The program incorporates our core principles of honesty, integrity, and excellence.
+Your youth will learn how to reconnect with themselves and become effective communicators with peers and family.
+One way they accomplish this is by unplugging from all devices to allow a deeper appreciation of nature and animals.

-FLOW (Future Leaders Of the World) began as a passion project from observing and evaluating the stressors our youth are presented with every day; things like social pressure, peer pressure, and threats in the schools.
-Over the years I’ve noticed they are becoming distant, less verbal, and overly dependent on those little devices they hold in their hands—their phone.
-Many are awkward with social interaction and believe Snapchat is a perfectly acceptable way to communicate; it is less scary than talking face to face.
+Over the years I’ve noticed youth are becoming distant, less verbal, and overly dependent on those little devices they hold in their hands—their phone.
+They are awkward with social interaction, and many believe Snapchat is a perfectly acceptable way to communicate because it is less scary than talking face to face.

 The overall intent of this program is to see the youth of today become effective communicators, compassionate listeners, and responsible contributors to the community.
 Even more, it creates adults who influence with integrity, lead by example, and adapt with ease.